Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 The vanity is often the focal point of a bathroom.
 Stock vanities from home improvement stores are the most affordable option, while semi-custom and custom vanities offer more sizes, finishes, and configurations.
 Consider the countertop material carefully: quartz is durable and low-maintenance, granite adds natural beauty, solid surface is budget-friendly, and marble is luxurious but requires sealing and is prone to etching from acidic products.

-Shower and Tub Options
+Shower, Walk In Shower, and Tub Options

 Tiling Your Bathroom